-2019- 2020 NORTHEAST WINTER OUTLOOK
+2020- 2021 NORTHEAST WINTER OUTLOOK

 Most everyone has heard of El Nino and La Nina, especially when talking about the winter outlook.
 This is refered to as ENSO (El Nino Southern Oscillation) There are other "oscillations" in the atmosphere that affect our weather.
 However, ENSO is the only one that is linked to the ocean temperatures.
 This is important for two reasons.
 First, there is a lot of skill forecasting our ocean temperatures.
 Second, the ocean temperatures don't suddenly change.
 These two facts allow us to predict the atmosphere several months into the future.
 Most of the other oscillations are purely atmospheric.
 As such, they can only be predicted 1-2 weeks into the future with any skill making these oscillations much less predictable, the result is blindsiding a forecast by altering or even overriding the effects of ENSO.

-The result here is shown on the map below for what Neutral conditions are likely to bring over the winter.
+The result here is shown on the map below for what La Nina conditions are likely to bring over the winter.

 CLOSER TO THE COAST